aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile azuredeploy.json -TemplateParameterFile azuredeploy.parameters.vm3.json
    ```

 1. You will be prompted to provide an Admin password.
-Provide Admin password Password: <inject key="AzureAdUserPassword"></inject>.
+Provide Admin password Password: **Pa55w.rd!!**

    > **Note:** This will take several minutes to deploy.
 When deployment completed, close the powershell.